 Orchestration, Data Management, and Integration

-- •: a control plane capable of distributing tasks, monitoring health, and enforcing policies across the swarm; decoupled from drone flight operations to enable independent upgrades.
+- Control plane capable of distributing tasks, monitoring health, and enforcing policies across the swarm; decoupled from drone flight operations to enable independent upgrades.

-- •Data management: timeseries telemetry, video retention policies, and metadata catalogs with defined retention windows and secure archival mechanisms; access controls that support role-based policies and data minimization.
+- Data management for timeseries telemetry, video retention policies, and metadata catalogs with defined retention windows and secure archival mechanisms; access controls that support role-based policies and data minimization.

-- •Integration: interfaces to existing security operations centers, access control records, asset management databases, and incident management systems to ensure a unified security posture.
+- Interfaces to existing security operations centers, access control records, asset management databases, and incident management systems to ensure a unified security posture.

 Safety, Compliance, and Certification Readiness